Brittvanhaaster/ODCM-Team2/README.md

-# Theme Park Queues and Weather
+# The Wait is Over: A Dual-Method Data Collection on Theme Park Queues

-For now we work in word and this will be updated in the final stage
+This GitHub environment is supporting the data documentation file.